aryan-harsh/Sem3Lab/README.md

 # Sem3Lab
-Contains files for OOM and OS labs.
-Connects Lab and personal Laptop and synchronises the data.
-Contains useful data, do not delete.
+Contains files for OOM (Java) and OS (Operating Systems) labs.
+Contains all lab assignments and lab tests.
+Open to contributions.
+Send PR to contribute.